Your Cleaning Checklist

-2. Oven and stove: Don't forget to clean grease off of the stove hood, an area that easily accumulates residue.
+- Oven & stove: Don't forget to clean grease off of the stove hood, an area that easily accumulates residue.
 And for easy oven clean up, spray oven cleaner inside of the oven on a day you're not planning to use it, then let it sit overnight.
 The next day, the baked-on gunk should come off easily when wiped down.

-9. Sinks and tubs: To clean sinks and tubs, use a foaming cleanser that soaks in place for easier cleaning.
+- Sinks & tubs: To clean sinks and tubs, use a foaming cleanser that soaks in place for easier cleaning.
 Also wipe down faucet fixtures, which tend to collect evidence of splashes.

 Bedrooms and Living Areas

-13. Curtains and blinds: Vacuum attachments are also handy for running over curtains and blinds, or use a disposable cloth duster to quickly pick up dust.
+- Curtains & blinds: Vacuum attachments are also handy for running over curtains and blinds, or use a disposable cloth duster to quickly pick up dust.

-14. Lampshades and televisions: People tend to forget that lampshades and televisions also attract a lot of dirt and dust.
+- Lampshades & TV sets: People tend to forget that lampshades and televisions also attract a lot of dirt and dust.
 Make sure these are turned off before using a vacuum attachment or microfiber cloth to clean them.

 Throughout Your Home

-18. Ceiling fans and corners: For hard-to-reach spots like ceiling fans and corners, use vacuum attachments.
+- Ceiling fans & corners: For hard-to-reach spots like ceiling fans and corners, use vacuum attachments.
 Ceiling fans are often forgotten, so they tend to carry a lot of dust.
 Corners, whether on the floors or ceilings, attract spiders, webs and--subsequently--more dust.